Home » Sacraments » Marriage

 3. Entrance Procession: The order of the Entrance Procession is determined at the rehearsal.
 The throwing of flowers or petal on the aisle floor as the bride comes down the aisle is not allowed.

 4. Music: All music for the wedding must be sacred in nature.
 The parish organist and a parish cantor will provide music for all wedding liturgies.
-The couple should contact the parish music director, Marie Konopka, at least three months before the wedding at 724-834-6880 ext.12.
+The couple should contact the parish music director, Glenn Buzzard, at least three months before the wedding at 724-834-6880.

 5. Lectors: The couple may choose two people to proclaim the Scripture readings.
 Lectors should be strong readers and comfortable using a microphone.
 It is necessary for the lectors to be present at rehearsal.